Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Bregman proximal point method and its approximations

-i.e., at least one of the optimality metrics defined above does not exceed $\epsilon$ at point $\vz$. \end{definition}

-\section{Bregman Proximal Point Method and Its Approximations}
+\section{Bregman proximal point method and its approximations}

-As mentioned in the introduction, the generalized optimistic method we propose in this paper can be interpreted as a systematic approach to approximating the classical proximal point method.
-Hence, to better motivate our method, we first review the basics of the Bregman proximal point (BPP) method \cite{Chen1993,Eckstein1993}.
-In the $k$-th iteration of the BPP method for solving Problem~\eqref{eq:minimax}, the new point $\vz_{k+1}$ is given by the unique solution of the monotone inclusion subproblem
+As mentioned in the introduction, the generalized optimistic method we propose in this paper can be interpreted as a systematic approach to approximating the classical PPM.
+Hence, to better motivate our method, we first review the basics of the Bregman PPM \cite{Chen1993,Eckstein1993}.
+In the $k$-th iteration of the Bregman PPM for solving Problem~\eqref{eq:minimax}, the new point $\vz_{k+1}$ is given by the unique solution of the monotone inclusion subproblem

-where $\eta_k>0$ is the ``stepsize''.
+where $\eta_k>0$ is the ``step size''.
 Equivalently, we can also write